Olive Garden Recipes

 Directions

-• Brown sausage in 1 tbsp oil, remove from pan.
+• Brown the sausage in 1 tbsp oil until crispy, then set aside.

-• Sauté peppers and onions in the same pan with remaining oil + salt.
+• Sauté peppers and onions in the remaining oil until softened.

 Notes